 On one hand, the DPT is now standard for entry-level physical therapy graduates in the United States.
 PTs are graduating with more knowledge—and a wider scope of practice—than ever before.
 In fact, there has even been talk of increasing entry-level practice requirements by making residency training mandatory.
 Many of us have embraced the title of “doctor,” and direct access enables us to, in many cases, treat our patients without having a physician act as an initial gatekeeper.

-So, it’s no wonder that, while WebPT’s recent State of Rehab Therapy report revealed that approximately 60% of PTs are happy with their work (we all know patient care is immensely gratifying), many respondents indicated that they’re not so happy with the direction that rehab therapy—and health care in general—is heading.
+So, it’s no wonder that, while WebPT’s recent State of Rehab Therapy report revealed that approximately 60% of PTs are happy with their work (we all know patient care is immensely gratifying), many respondents indicated that they’re not so happy with the possible future of physical therapy with how things are headed.

 You got it!